life and works

 all the possible discords.
 It was so unbearable that they asked

 him to stop playing.

 The chapter reproved him, but he said that he would not play otherwise.

 The same anecdote is reported about his brother Claude.

 Téthis & L'Impatience

-publish some years later, at his arrival in Paris.
+publish some years later in Paris.

 Death of Louis XIV.
 Regency

 Teatro alla Moda.

 Peter the Great, tsar of Russia.